 About Tensegrity Manual Therapy

 Founded in 2018, Tensegrity Manual Therapy is a small, private massage therapy clinic built around the idea that healing happens best in a calm, supportive environment.
 Our focus is on thoughtful, client-centered care, where each treatment is tailored to your individual needs.
 We aim to create a space where people feel comfortable, listened to, and supported while receiving evidence-based treatments that help with pain, injury recovery, and the physical stresses of daily life.
-Because the clinic is intentionally small, all treatments are booked by appointment.
-This allows us to give each client our full attention and provide the personalized care they deserve.
-For this reason, we’re unfortunately not able to accommodate walk-ins.
+Because the clinic is intentionally small, all treatments are booked by appointment only, we’re unfortunately not able to accommodate walk-ins.

-LOCATION: We are located at 729A Bloor Street West on the south side of Bloor Street, directly across from Christie Pits subway station and at the southeast corner of Christie Pits Park in Toronto’s Annex/Seaton Village neighbourhood.
-The clinic is easy to reach by transit and conveniently situated within a vibrant local community.
+LOCATION: We are located at 729A Bloor Street West on the south side of Bloor Street, directly across the street from the Christie subway station and Christie Pits park.
+The clinic is easy to reach by transit and conveniently situated within the vibrant local community of Korea town in Toronto’s Annex/Seaton Village neighbourhood.

 PARKING: For those arriving by car, there are several Green P parking lots located north of Bloor Street between Clinton and Palmerston, as well as Green P street parking available directly in front of the building on Bloor Street.
 If you have time to look, free one-hour parking can sometimes be found southbound on Grace Street or northbound on Clinton Street.